+I saw Mr Thandinkosi Ntshingila for an eye test recently.
+He was born in 1940.
 I told him I knew a Mr Max Ntshingila in Harrismith many moons ago, who owned a fleet of buses.

 He said “Hayibo!
 That’s my Dad!!”